Shravantisy/Project_3-Montana_uni-/README.md

 In an A/B Test, one of the tasks that usually belongs to the UX team is to perform user research and develop a new version of the website element that needs to be tested.
 The team had conversations with a few students and asked the following questions:

 Have you previously clicked on Interact?

 What content do you expect to see after you select Interact?

 Does Interact accurately describe the content that you find after selecting Interact?

 Which word best describes this category?
 Interact?
 Connect?
 Learn?
 Help?
 Services?

-Summary of work done so far:
+*Summary of work done so far:

 1.Data Reading

 2.Click Through rate(Defined as clicks / visits: how many visitors to the landing page clicked on the section we are interested in?)

 3.Contingency table (A contingency table shows the frequency distribution of the variables.)

 4.Scipy approach(used Chi-square Test )

+*The hypotheses to be tested in the experiment are the following:

+Null Hypothesis: all variants have the same CTR.

+Alternative Hypothesis: there is a difference in the CTR for the different variants.

-How do we decide who's the best?
+*How do we decide who's the best?

 -Click-through rate (CTR) for the homepage.

 -Drop-off rate for the category pages.

 -Homepage-return rate for the category pages.